 Leadership & Committees

-The Planetary Health COE summons the impressive resources of all ten UC campuses and two national laboratories, as well as the UC Division of Agriculture and Natural Resources (UCANR), the UCSB National Center for Ecological Analysis and Synthesis (NCEAS), and the UC Natural Reserve System (NRS), to guide activities, identify strategic opportunities, and overcome challenges.
+The Center for Planetary Health summons the impressive resources of all ten UC campuses and two national laboratories, as well as the UC Division of Agriculture and Natural Resources (UCANR), the UCSB National Center for Ecological Analysis and Synthesis (NCEAS), and the UC Natural Reserve System (NRS), to guide activities, identify strategic opportunities, and overcome challenges.

-The COE is organized into three working groups corresponding to the vast majority of global mortality.
+The CPH is organized into three working groups corresponding to the vast majority of global mortality.
 These working groups are working towards solutions from these threats to human and animal health and link the solutions to our five research goals.

 Woutrina Smith, lead

 Environmental exposure-related diseases, illness and death